hidglobal/digitalpersona-access-management-services/docs/wes.md

 	</tr>
 	<tr>
 	<td>user</td>
 	<td>User which credentials needs to be deleted.
-See the definition of the User class on page 68.</td>
+See the definition of the User class <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/was.html#user-class">here.</A>.</td>
   </tr>
 	<tr><td>credential</td>
 	<td>Credential to be deleted.
 Note that the Data field of this parameter is specific to each credential.
-See the definition of the Credential class on page 33 and following.</td>
+See the definition of the Credential class <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/wes-cred-format.html#credentials-class">here.</A></td>
 	</tr>
 </table>